 Your voice matters.
 Vote!

-31 days ago, I committed to participate in The Nester’s annual 31 day challenge by posting a drawing on my blog every day in October.
+31 days ago, I committed to participate in a 31-day challenge to post a drawing every day in October.
 I completed 25.
 What did I learn?

-That last bit is paraphrased from Dan Reynolds, super-cool creative guy at Landor.
-A recent chat with Dan encouraged me, pen in hand, to continue my drawing experiment with the people who come by my blog to check it out.
+That last bit is paraphrased from Dan Reynolds, super-cool creative guy and friend at Landor.
+A recent chat with Dan encouraged me, pen in hand, to continue on with my very personal drawing experiment, regardless of who may see it.

 Drawing #25 created on Doodle Buddy for iPad by Pinger, Inc